DaveLinger/Stepmania-Stream-Tools/README.md

 # Stepmania-Stream-Tools
-Tools and utilities for interacting with Stepmania 5 to provide added features for live streaming
+Tools and utilities for interacting with Stepmania 5 to provide added features for live streaming. mysql_schema.sql contains the mysql table structure used by these tools on the "remote web server".

 There are several pieces to the puzzle here: